razaqfatiu/M3--Multi-Agent-System/README.md

    - `OPENROUTER_API_KEY` and `OPENROUTER_BASE_URL` (defaults to `https://openrouter.ai/api/v1`).
    - `OPENROUTER_MODEL` (router + agents) and `OPENROUTER_EMBEDDING_MODEL`.
    - `OPENROUTER_EMBEDDING_DIM` (defaults to `1024`) – set this to your Pinecone index dimension.
 The script enforces the Pinecone free-tier ceiling (1536), so higher values fall back to 1024 automatically.
+   - `EVALUATOR_OPENROUTER_MODEL` (optional) – override the QA scorer model so the evaluator runs on a different OpenRouter model than the agents.
    - `LANGFUSE_PUBLIC_KEY`, `LANGFUSE_SECRET_KEY`, `LANGFUSE_BASE_URL`/`LANGFUSE_HOST` for tracing + scoring.
    - `PINECONE_API_KEY`, `PINECONE_INDEX`, and optional `PINECONE_CONTROLLER_HOST` so the router can seed/query Pinecone. `PINECONE_NAMESPACE_PREFIX` controls namespace names (default `dept`) and `PINECONE_SKIP_SEED=true` skips re-uploading docs on each run (useful once the corpora are already in the index).
    - Ensure your Pinecone index dimension matches the selected embedding model (e.g., `text-embedding-3-large` = 3072 dimensions).